 Sports Hochi

-On the 15th, former Nippon-Ham pitcher Yuki Saito (37) sent a congratulatory message to his mentor, Nippon-Ham Chief Baseball Officer Hideki Kuriyama (64), on his induction into baseball Hall of Fame.
-(Written by Hiroshi Kato)
+Former Nippon-Ham pitcher Yuki Saito (37) sent a congratulatory message on the 15th to his mentor, Nippon-Ham 's Chief Baseball Officer (CBO, 64), on his induction into the baseball Hall of Fame.
+(Compiled by Hiroshi Kato)

-In 2012, Kuriyama took a big gamble when he took over as manager of Nippon-Ham.
-With ace Yu Darvish leaving for the majors, he selected Saito, who had won six games in his rookie season the year before, to start the pitcher season.
+In 2012, Kuriyama took on a big gamble when he became the manager of Nippon-Ham.
+With ace Yu Darvish heading to the Major Leagues, he selected Saito, who had only won six games in his rookie year the previous year, as the opening pitcher.

 "Before the season started, I was called into the manager's office at Jingu Stadium during an exhibition game against Yakult, and he told me, 'This team can't win the championship without someone who can act as a catalyst.
 I believe that person is Yuki.
 We need your help.'
 I was really touched.
 The letter read, '2012 opening pitcher, Saito Yuki.
 Let's fight together.
 Kuriyama Hideki.'
 Tears welled up in my eyes.
 I still remember thinking, 'I want to lift Manager Kuriyama up in celebration.
 I'll do my best for the team.'"